-Powerful self-control is the ability to restrain destructive emotions, such as anger, when we are tempted to express them.
-How is tally in the outer, instinctive mind.
+Gurudeva describes this in an insightful way: "People act in evil ways who are not yet in touch with their soul nature and live totally in the outer, instinctive mind.
 What the ignorant see as evil, the enlightened see as the actions of low-minded and immature individuals."

-PARTTHRE TEACH OF HINDUISM'S GREATNESS
+PART THREE TEACH OF HINDUISM'S GREATNESS